tulibraries/tul_cob-web-solr/README.md

 ## Local Testing / Development

 You need a local SolrCloud cluster running to load these into.
 For example, use the make commands + docker-compose file in https://github.com/tulibraries/ansible-playbook-solrcloud to start a cluster.
-That repository's makefile includes this set of configurations and collection (funcake) in its `make create-release-collections` and `make create-aliases` commands.
+That repository's makefile includes this set of configurations and collection (tul_cob-web) in its `make create-release-collections` and `make create-aliases` commands.

 If you want to go through those steps yourself, once you have a working SolrCloud cluster: